savasyavenigalla/Soil-Nutrient-Detecting-Rover/README.md

 ## Future Development

 This project lays the foundation for potential future development, including the implementation of a user-friendly data analysis system with secure storage capabilities.
-Contributions and enhancements to the project are welcome.

 ## Contributors